Atarity/deploy-your-own-saas/README.md

 ### 🎙 Deploy your own `Twitch`
 - [Lightspeed](https://github.com/GRVYDEV/Project-Lightspeed) — a self-contained OBS → FTL → WebRTC live streaming server.

+### 📱 Deploy your own `App store` for servers
+- [Portainer](https://www.portainer.io/) — container management tool.
+It allows anyone to deploy and manage containers without the need to write code. [(GitHub)](https://github.com/portainer/portainer)
+- [Yacht](https://github.com/SelfhostedPro/Yacht) — a web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 ----

 Totally worth to check: